Skip to content

 $15+

-3. Pass the official practice test
+4. Take the practice GED test

 To schedule the test, you’ll need: